grafana/grafana/docs/sources/getting-started/getting-started-influxdb.md

 1. In Grafana, [add a panel](../panels/add-a-panel.md) and then paste your Flux code into the query editor.
 1. Click **Apply**.
 Your new panel should be visible with data from your Flux query.

 ## Step 6.
-Check InfluxDB metrics in Grafana Explore view
+Check InfluxDB metrics in Grafana Explore

 In your Grafana instance, go to the [Explore]({{< relref "../explore/_index.md" >}}) view and build queries to experiment with the metrics you want to monitor.
 Here you can also debug issues related to collecting metrics.